 This is suspected in patients with sudden severe headache, pain behind the eyes, vision changes, paralysis of one side of the face should have the following tests:

-- CT Scan – create a 3 dimensional picture of the target area.
-Multi detector computerised tomography (MDCT) angiography is highly accurate in detecting intracranial aneurysms.
+- CT Scan – create a 3-dimensional picture of the target area.
+Multidetector computerized tomography (MDCT) angiography is highly accurate in detecting intracranial aneurysms.

-- Cerebrospinal fluid test – in cases of subarachnoid haemorrhage there will be RBCs in the CSF.
-This is indicated for patients who have symptoms of ruptured aneurysm but CT was negative.
-It is a lumber puncture or spinal tap.
+- Cerebrospinal fluid test – in cases of subarachnoid hemorrhage there will be RBCs in the CSF.
+This is indicated for patients who have symptoms of the ruptured aneurysm but CT was negative.
+It is a lumbar puncture or spinal tap.

-- MRI Scan – is better than CT in detecting ruptured aneurysm.
+- MRI Scan – is better than CT in detecting a ruptured aneurysm.